INDIA TEMPLES

 DELWARA TEMPLE Mt Abu (pop 22,000, elevation 1200 m), Rajasthan’s only hill station, sits among green forests on the state’s highest mountain close to the Gujarat border.
 Delwara is a not-to-be-missed Jain temple.

 Dilwara temples consist of 5 temples of the same size and all are single-storied.
-There are 48 pillars in all the temples that have the beautiful status of females in different dancing gestures.
+48 pillars in all the temples have the beautiful status of females in different dancing gestures.
 The main attraction of this temple is ‘Rang Mandapa’ which is in the dome-shaped ceiling.
 It has a chandelier-like structure in the middle of the roof, and the 16 idols of ‘Vidya Devi’, the goddess of knowledge, are made of stone surrounding it.
 The other designs of carvings include Lotus, gods, and abstract patterns, all of these ceilings, doorways, pillars, and panels have minutely carved ornamental details which shows its unique architecture.
 At that time there was no transportation system for such huge blocks of marble at 1200 meters in height.
 Elephants were used to transport white marble on their backs from Arasuri hills at Ambaji to Mount Abu.

 It was built between 400 and 1000 years ago.
 With the best carving, all in marble, in India, the artisans were paid by the amount of dust they collected, encouraging them to carve ever more intricately.
 It is impossible to figure out how the carving was done without power tools – a Dremel would have been a great help here.
 Two of the five temples have dizzyingly intense carvings.
 Vimal Vasahi was started in 1031 and took 1500 masons and 1200 labourers 14 years to build.